bormaxi8080/osint-timeline/DRAFT.md

 **OSINT Tools, Services and Investigations:**

+R00M 101 OSINT Tools Directory.
+113+ tools for social media intelligence, archiving, automation, downloading, monitoring, scraping, searching and more: https://r00m101.com/tools

+A list of OSINT resources and tools that may be useful to you when conducting investigations related to the Republic of Iraq: https://github.com/paulpogoda/OSINT-Tools-Iraq

 Ubikron.
 You probably know Roelof Temmingh as the man who created Maltego 17 years ago, and who has been working on the Vortimo tool for the last few years.
 A few days ago he released Ubikron, a tool for tracking, tagging, and saving web investigations: https://www.ubikron.com/

 BountyOS.
 New Linux distro for different cybersecurity tasks: based on Debian 12, 75+ tools, simple installation (ISO file): https://bountyos.github.io/

-A list of OSINT resources and tools that may be useful to you when conducting investigations related to the Republic of Iraq: https://github.com/paulpogoda/OSINT-Tools-Iraq
+Subscrape.
+Python tool to search subdomains and extract titles, urls, emails, tokens and any other information from the HTML code of their main pages using regular expressions: https://github.com/cesc0sec/SecResearch

 Depix is a PoC for a technique to recover plaintext from pixelized screenshots: https://github.com/spipm/Depixelization_poc